TodePond/TodePondDotCom/wikiblogarden/my-wikiblogarden/pictures/serious/readme.md

 ## Oh my god

 There's no way to rename an image on my phone!?!?!?
-And there's no way to upload it when you upload it to github either!!!!!?????!!!!
+And there's no way to rename it when you upload it to github either!!!!!?????!!!!
 So when I upload an image, I'll have to link it in like...

 ```
 ![hey](Screenshot_20240509-072530.png)